 Are prices for smaller Frenchies higher than those for larger ones?

 Even though Frenchies are little dogs, to begin with, you might come across some breeders that specialize in Miniature French bulldogs.
 These canines are not of a distinct breed but are rather merely little versions of French bulldogs.
-These canines rarely reach a height of more than 11 inches (28 centimeters) in their lifetime and rarely weigh more than 11 kg (13 kg).
+These canines rarely reach a height of more than 11 inches (28 centimeters) in their lifetime and rarely weigh more than 11 kg (13 kg) and then it will be considered one of the fattest dogs in Europe.
 As a result of the extraordinary challenges associated with breeding them, teacup French bulldog’s typically commanded a higher price than their standard-sized counterparts.

 How Much Does It Cost to Buy a French bulldog From a Breeder?